-Along with his parish ministry, Dr. Gardner has been actively engaged in preaching and teaching both nationally and internationally.
+Along with his love of pastoral ministry and care for people, Dr. Gardner has been actively engaged in preaching and teaching both nationally and internationally.
 In England he served, for a number of years, as Chairman of the Church of England Evangelical Council.
 Some of his teachings are available at www.paulgardner.org.

 Paul and his wife Sharon arrived in Atlanta in November of 2005.
 Sharon is a qualified school teacher.
 Their family is now grown: Jonathan is married to Charlotte, and they live in London with their daughter Naomi, born June 28, 2006.
 David is married to Amanda, and they live on Seabrook Island, SC.
 Hannah is married to Steven Simms and she is pursuing studies at Richmont Graduate School.